 By arrangement with Samuel French.

 We returned to Nouvion in 2013 with a specially permitted production of a second Allo Allo script – the Camembert Caper.
-We also returned to stage this script again in the open air in 2020 with Allo Allo at the Arches.
+We also returned to stage this script again in the open air during the COVID Pandemic in 2020 with Allo Allo at the Arches.